idalbo/data_engineering_zoomcamp_project/README.md

 * BigQuery Job User
 * BigQuery User

-On top of that, you should download the json credential file for this service account and store it in the folder `HOME\.google\credentials` in your local.
+On top of that, you should download the json credential file for this service account and store it in the folder `HOME\.google\credentials` in your local computer (the `HOME` folder is usually your user folder.
 This file should be named `google_credentials`.

 #### docker setup

-The docker image should run wihtout any issues, but you first need to change some variable before building and composing the file.
+Browse into the `airflow` folder, here you will find the `Dockerfile` and the `docker-compose.yml` files, which are used to start your docker image.
+This should run wihtout any issues, but you first need to change some variables before composing it.
 Open the `.env` file and change the following variables:

 * `GCP_PROJECT_ID`: use your GCP project ID
 * `GCP_GCS_BUCKET`: change this to the bucket you want your data to be dumped and taken from

 #### structure of the airflow folder

-Within the airflow folder, you will find all the necessary file to create and start the docker image of airflow.
-If you browse to the `dag` folder, you will find the main DAG used in the project, as well as helper files holding functions or queries used within the DAG, specifically:
+Within the airflow folder, you will find all the necessary file to start the docker image of airflow.
+If you browse to the `dag` folder, you will see several `.py` files used in the project, specifically:

-* `dag_covid_italy`: the main DAG orchestrating the single tasks
+* `dag_covid_italy`: the main DAG orchestrating the single tasks, this is what you will see when opening the airflow UI
-* `dag_utils`: a set of python functions called in specific tasks (mostly `PythonOperator`)
+* `dag_utils`: a set of python functions called in specific tasks (mostly `PythonOperator` or `BranchOperator`)
 * `queries`: parameterized queries used within `BigQuery` operators

 #### running airflow

-open the terminal and cd into the `airflow` folder, then simply run `docker-compose up` and wait for the container to start.
+Open the terminal and cd into the `airflow` folder, then simply run `docker-compose up` and wait for the container to start.
 Note that it might take some minutes as `pyspark` needs to be installed as well.
 You can check the status of the container and its components by running `docker ps` in a new terminal window.
-When everything is up and running, open the browser of your choice and go to `http://localhost:8080/` to interact with the airflow UI.
+When everything is up and running (it takes about 5 minutes, you can check when all services are `healthy` through the previously mentioned terminal command), open the browser of your choice and go to `http://localhost:8080/` to interact with the airflow UI.